gravitl/netmaker-helm/README.md

 #### MQ

-The MQ Broker is deployed either without Ingress (Nginx) or with Ingress (Traefik).
-Without Ingress, Netmaker's MQTT sets up a NodePort on the cluster (31883 by default).
-The broker.domain address must reach the nodes at this port.
-Certificates are then handled by Netmaker, so Ingress+Certs are not required.

-If using Traefik, a TCPIngressRoute object is created, which works in place of the NodePort.
+The MQ Broker is deployed either with Ingress (Nginx or Traefik) preconfigured, or without.
+If you are using an ingress controller other than Nginx or Traefik, Netmaker's MQTT will not be complete. "broker.domain"  must reach the MQTT service at port 8883 over WSS (Secure Web Sockets).

 #### Ingress
 To run HA Netmaker, you must have ingress installed and enabled on your cluster with valid TLS certificates (not self-signed).
 If you are running Nginx as your Ingress Controller and LetsEncrypt for TLS certificate management, you can run the helm install with the following settings: